 The only thing that concerns Apple users is its impact on battery life.
 Few users report that it might drain the battery faster.

 So is it true or not?
 The feature does consume more battery.
 It is supported by sensors that sense your surroundings.
 These sensors need power, which comes from the battery.

 However, the drainage might not be as much as you think.
 Continue reading below to learn more.

 True Tone comes enabled in most Apple devices by default.
-So you probably never noticed the affect on your battery from it at all.
+So you probably never noticed the affect on your battery from it in the first place.

 In reality, there are no drastic differences.
 It’s true that it uses sensors all the time to keep track of the surroundings.
 Also, there is software that runs in the background to moderate the color.